micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 ros2 launch micro-ros_crazyflie_demo_remote launch_drone_attitude.launch.py
 ```

-An RVIZ windows should be open and a Crazyflie 2.1 drone model should represent **only** the drone attitude.
+RVIZ windows should be open and a Crazyflie 2.1 drone model should represent **only** the drone attitude.